How Harry Became a Tree

-How Harry Became a Tree (also known as Come Harry Divenne Un Albero and Mon Cher Ennemi) is a 2001 drama film directed by Goran Paskaljević and starring Colm Meaney, Adrian Dunbar and Cillian Murphy.
-It is based on a Chinese story Lao Dan by Yang Zhengguang and deals allegorically with the Irish and Balkan civil wars.
+How Harry Became a Tree, also released as Bitter Harvest, is a 2001 drama film directed by Goran Paskaljević and starring Colm Meaney, Adrian Dunbar and Cillian Murphy.
+It is based on the Chinese novel Lao Dan is a Tree (老丹是一棵树, 1998) by Yang Zhengguang and deals allegorically with the Irish Civil War and Yugoslav Wars.

 Plot

 In rural Ireland in 1924, Harry Maloney, believing "a man is measured by his enemies", nurses an unjustified enmity for George O'Flaherty, who owns the local pub and most of the businesses in the area and is the local matchmaker.
 When Harry's son Gus, upon whom Harry regularly heaps mental and verbal abuse falls for George's maidservant, Eileen, George helps put the two together.
 George's seduction of Eileen gives Harry the opportunity to create a scandal, despite the effect on his own family.